Joe Burrow Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Season Stats

-- He also has 44 rushing yards on 18 carries, averaging 6.3 yards per game.
+- He has tacked on 44 rushing yards on 18 carries, averaging 6.3 yards per game.

 - Burrow has attempted 17 of his 212 passes in the red zone, accounting for 58.6% of his team's red zone plays.